IntelliAsk: Learning to Ask High-Quality Research Questions via RLVR: SFT on Filtered Human Questions

 \section{SFT on Filtered Human Questions}

 We fine-tuned \textit{Qwen/Qwen2.5-7B-Instruct-1M} on our curated training data using filtered Human-authored questions as the reference for reviewer-style generation.
 Training ran on four H200 GPUs for 24 hours with an input length of 14K tokens per paper.
 For evaluation, we held out a test split of 2200 samples from the curated data and used the same prompts as in our human annotation study to ensure fairness.
+During human evaluation, we observed that the SFT-generated questions were generally weak, we therefore additionally report automatic evaluation scores using our reward model, IntelliReward (see Section \ref{5.1} for IntelliReward).

 The fine-tuned model learned to mimic the phrasing and tone of reviewers but did not improve in producing meaningful questions: depth, reasoning, and grounding remained weak compared to Human-authored questions (see Table \ref{tab:auto_eval}).
 We also tested existing SFT-trained reviewer models (OpenReviewer, DeepReviewer, AutoRev) by extracting the \textit{Questions} section of their outputs.
 Their results were fluent in style but shallow in substance, lacking the critical depth of Human-written questions (See \ref{examples}).